arabellas-craft/arabellas-craft.github.io/_posts/2026-01-20-imbolc-home-traditions.md

 The Schools' Collection records show people treated this as a rest day:

 > Tá na breach shaoire ar an oileán seo agus ní bitéar ag déanamh móran oibre.
 [The day is a holiday on this island and not much work is done.]
-[Source](https://www.duchas.ie/en/cbes/5235142/5221956/5241323)
+[Source](https://www.duchas.ie/en/cbes/5235142/5221956/5241323){:target="_blank" rel="noopener noreferrer"}

 Even fishing, crucial for coastal communities, was avoided on this day.